 Image-based high content assays are usually employed when an assay utilizes multiplexed fluorescent labels, investigates sub cellular localization or spatial distribution of fluorescence.
 The technique can also be used when evaluating morphological changes of cells or cellular structures such as shape or size, quantifying co-localization of multiple labels, or monitoring the response of a sub-population of cells.
 Because of the high content nature of image-based assays, the multi-parametric assay read-outs can provide additional biological or disease relevant information.
 Some examples of medium and high throughput screening campaigns utilizing image-based high content assays are provided in the table below.

-Robotic liquid and plate handling equipment and resources are used in common by all groups within the Prebys Center and are described in detail under High Throughput Screening (La Jolla) and Ultra-High Throughput Screening (Lake Nona).
+Robotic liquid and plate handling equipment and resources are used in common by all groups within the Prebys Center and are described in detail under High Throughput Screening.
 For information on available screening libraries, refer to Compound Management for chemical libraries and Functional Genomics for RNAi libraries.

 The HCS core facility contains state-of-the-art automated high-throughput microscopy instruments.
 Depending on the instrument, autofocusing is either image-based (IC200, Eidaq100) or laser-based (IN Cell 1000, Opera QEHS, Celigo).
 These instruments can be used with different objectives ranging from 4x to 60x magnification and have the ability to image standard clear-bottom multi-well plates (96, 384, 1536), preferably black plates with optical quality glass or plastic bottoms with a bottom thickness of ~200um.
-The INCell1000 and Opera QEHS in La Jolla have automatic plate loading capabilities (>40 plates), while the Opera QEHS in Lake Nona is fully integrated into the three-arm robotic uHTS system.
+The INCell1000 and Opera QEHS in La Jolla have automatic plate loading capabilities (>40 plates).
 For a summary of each HCS instrument’s capabilities refer to the table below.

 A variety of image processing, data analysis, and visualization tools are available, including InCell Investigator (GE), CytoShop (Q3DM/Beckman Coulter), CyteSeer (Vala Sciences), Acapella (PE), Matlab (The Mathworks), Photoshop (Adobe), ImageJ (NIH), CellProfiler/CellVisualizer (nonprofit open source), and Volocity 3D/time course analysis software (PE).
 For screen data analysis and mining, CBIS (ChemInnovation) screening database software, as well as Spotfire (Tibco), Genedata Screener, and Prism (Graphpad) data analysis software are available.
 With these software packages the HCS team can rapidly apply available HCS solutions and algorithms, as well as develop custom HCS solutions, algorithms and tools for the wide variety of HCS projects.

 To streamline HCS processing, visualization, and data management, the HCS team implemented a local storage system (LSS) dedicated to HCS based on the Columbus image-data management system (PE).
 The Columbus system provides ~12TB of fast access storage at the La Jolla site and handles image and data file management for currently ongoing HCS projects.
-A similar LSS has been established at the Orlando site.
-The LSSs at both sites are connected via high-speed Sanford-Burnham intranet and provide scientists with web-based access to image visualization, analysis, and data visualization tools.
+The LSSs is connected via high-speed intranet and provide scientists with web-based access to image visualization, analysis, and data visualization tools.
 The Columbus image-data management system provides web-based upload capabilities for Opera, INCell 1000, IC200, Eidaq100, and Celigo instruments.
 It is integrated with the Volocity 3D/time course visualization and analysis package, and is also directly linked to Genedata Screener software for a complete HCS image-data analysis and visualization solution.